natalia7244/Machine-Learnig-Projects/README.md

 # Machine-Learnig-Projects
-A collection of machine learning projects, showcasing various techniques and algorithms applied to different datasets and real-world problems.
+This repository contains a collection of machine learning projects that demonstrate a variety of techniques and algorithms applied to real-world datasets.
+Each project aims to showcase the use of machine learning in solving problems across different domains, including classification, regression, clustering, and deep learning.